HarshNandigamwar/SCT_ED_2/README.md

 ## ⭕ Stopwatch Project

-This is a simple yet functional Stopwatch built using HTML, CSS, and JavaScript.
+This is a simple yet functional Stopwatch built using HTML, CSS3, and JavaScript.
 This project is part of my Frontend Development Internship at #SkillcraftTechnology.
 The stopwatch allows users to start, pause, reset, and record lap times, making it a useful tool for measuring and recording time intervals accurately.

 ## ✨ Features